Ranchero-Software/NetNewsWireHelp/pages/account-stats.markdown

 The Databases field adds up the sizes for all the databases for that account.

 <div class=info>
 Most accounts have three databases.
 DB.sqlite3 is the big one — it contains articles and status.
-FeedSettings.db contains metadata about feeds, and Sync.sqlite3 contains sync database that has been queued up to send.
+FeedSettings.db contains metadata about feeds, and Sync.sqlite3 contains sync data that has been queued up to send.
 </div>

 The rest of the fields tell how many of each are stored by that account.